NeurAI-Lab/SYNERgy/README.md

 # SYNERgy
-Official Repository for CoLLAs 2022 paper "SYNERgy between SYNaptic consolidation and Experience Replay for general continual learning"
+Official Repository for CoLLAs 2022 paper "SYNERgy between SYNaptic consolidation and Experience Replay for general continual learning".

-We extended the [CLS-ER](https://github.com/NeurAI-Lab/CLS-ER) repo with our method (SYNERgy)
+We extended the [CLS-ER](https://github.com/NeurAI-Lab/CLS-ER) repo with our method (SYNERgy).

 ## Setup